pyweekorg/docs/docs/diaries.rst

 For `ModernGL <https://moderngl.readthedocs.io/>`_ the raw OpenGL calls are wrapped in an object-oriented API.
 You will need a library to convert the raw image data to a graphics file format.
+The buffer data will need to be vertically flipped.

 Here is the code to do that using Pygame: